arko-14/attention/README.md

 - Encoder and decoder layers (with masked self‑attention and cross‑attention)
 - A custom learning‑rate schedule matching the original paper
 - Training loop with padding and look‑ahead masks
+- New dataset derived from the 4.5M English–German WMT14 corpus

 ---